mttcrn/ODC-challenges/ROP/empty_spaces/README.md

 ```
 This function effectively breaks the ROP chain by overwriting sections of the buffer with a specific value.

 My solution exploits the fact that in `rdi` it is already present the address of buffer.
 By using an initial `sys_read`, I could overwrite the buffer contents with a new ROP chain that isn’t affected by the empty function's modifications.
+Since the buffer is reused, the first ROP chain would return to the same point in memory.
+To address this, I added a NOP sled, allowing the execution to continue smoothly after the buffer was rewritten.